emansih/FireflyMobile/README.md

 Found a bug?
 Before reporting it, check the [issue page](https://github.com/emansih/FireflyMobile/issues) to see if I am aware of it.
 If not, simply open up the [issue form](https://github.com/emansih/FireflyMobile/issues/new?template=ISSUE_TEMPLATE.md) and fill it up.
 Please attach a stacktrace together with the bug report.

-On MIUI devices, please enable Autostart by going to Settings -> Apps -> Manage apps -> Firefly III Mobile -> Toggle Autostart
+On MIUI devices, please enable Autostart by going to Settings -> Apps -> Manage apps -> Photuris III -> Toggle Autostart

 Why is it needed?